ilh-ilh/MORAI-Reinforcement-Learning/README.md

 # Reinforcement Learning in MORAI Simulator
- End-to-End application of reinforcement learning in autonomous vehicles using the MORAI simulator.
+ - End-to-End application of reinforcement learning in autonomous vehicles using the MORAI simulator.
+ - Uses the Proximal Policy Optimization (PPO) algorithm.

 ## Dependencies
 - Ubuntu 20.04